Blazze23/Contacts-app/README.md

 Live preview at: https://savecontactsapp.netlify.app/login.html.

+You can login using these credentials, username: Arthur Morgan, password: 123 or you can register new profile.

 Keep in mind this app is not responsive, so it should be viewed on larger screens.